ermolaev1337/agetheum/README.md

 7) When `Actor` sells his product to `Producer` (also, an `Actor`) and transfer the corresponding certification token to him.
 8) `Producer` collects all the certification tokens from different `Actors` and requests bundling them into one token for the final product.
 9) `Certifier` sees the request for bundling and takes it to work on it.
 10) If everything as `Producer` claimed, `Certifier` confirms the request.
 11) `Producer` receives the token which includes information about all the initial certification tokens from `Actors` who have contributed to the final in the `bundle` attribute within the metadata product.

 ## Expiration

 - Each certification token must include `expiration` attribute within the metadata which is the date when the certification token expires.
-- The attributes `expiration` represents when the certified product expires and its corresponding certification token becomes invalid.
+- The attribute `expiration` represents when the certified product expires and its corresponding certification token becomes invalid.

 ## Sharding

 - Sometimes the certified product is going to be sold to different productions.
-- In this case, `Actor` requests sharding the certification token into predefined fractions.
+- In this case, `Actor` requests sharding of the certification token into shards - multiple certification tokens which represent certain proportions of the certified product.
-- `Certifier` sees the request for sharding and takes it to work on it.
+- `Certifier` sees the request for sharding and takes them to work on.
 - If everything as `Actor` claimed, `Certifier` confirms the sharding request.
-- `Actor` receives the new tokens which include information about the initial certification token in the `sharding` attribute within the metadata.
+- `Actor` receives the new certification tokens which include information about the initial certification token in the `sharding` attribute within the metadata.

 ## Proof Range

-- For some certificates `Actor` has to proof the land where product is grown or produced.
+- For some certificated products `Actor` has to proof the land where product is grown or produced.
-- Using zkSNARK, `Actor` generates Proof Range for the location of his production without disclosing his location
+- Using zkSNARK, `Actor` generates Proof Range for the location of his production without disclosing his location.
 - The Proof Range proves that the location of production of the `Actor` is within the range of the coordinates which is claimed by the `Actor`.
+- This functionality will involve Verifiable Credentials.

 # Roadmap